david-bai00/PrivyDrop/docs/DEPLOYMENT.md

 ### 4.6.
 Run the Application with PM2

 PM2 is a powerful process manager for Node.js.
-We will use it to run the backend and frontend services separately.
+We will use it to run both backend and frontend services.

 1.  **Install PM2 globally:**